monsterkodi/kakao/kakao.app/kode/ked/notes.md

         - before closing )]}
         - after . :

-- brckts
+- searcher
-    - fix empty brackets at end of line (check balanced)
+    - fix stalls when too many search results are found
+    - add ability to load search results into a new 'tab'

-- mode
+- funclist

 - salter mode
     - fix delete and other issues

+- style
+    - adjust colors for editor selection similar to funcol and crumbs

 - macro
     - unicode palette